dalenguyen/firebase-wordpress-docs/docs/firebase-users-managment.rst

     Firebase user is added

 If you want to read, modify or delete a user, you can press on "Click to load users".
 You can find the information about Firebase users where you can update the display name, email, phone number, and even user custom claims.
+There is an option that you can download entire list of Firebase user to a CSV file.

 .. figure:: images/users/load-firebase-users.png
     :scale: 70%